 Some other theorem provers have also formalized the computation of the rank of linear forms; for instance, the SSReflect library of Coq contains the most extensive effort to formalize finite-dimensional Linear Algebra concepts, aiming at providing a suitable library for the implementation of the classification of finite simple groups.
 The whole library is based upon finite-dimensional structures, and Coq itself is a constructive setting in which proofs and algorithms are intertwined, so that one would (erroneously) expect that an implementation of Gauss-Jordan elimination over matrices should be executable; as is well known [12, Sect.
 4], the extensive use of dependent types features in the representation of algebraic structures and matrices, which allows for relatively simple proofs, comes at a cost: these definitions have been locked to avoid the heavy computations that they would demand, since they may not finish in a reasonable amount of time.

-The previous reflection supports our claim that finite functions as a working type for executing matrices are not a good choice; in an effort to offer executability of some of the concepts in the SSReflect library, a new library CoqEAL [4] has been carried out in which, by means of types and algorithms refinements, computable versions of, for instance, the rank of a matrix, are provided.
+In an effort to offer executability of some of the concepts in the SSReflect library, a new library CoqEAL [4] has been carried out in which, by means of types and algorithms refinements, computable versions of, for instance, the rank of a matrix, are provided.